 (a) Champion Award.
 On completion of judging of all age group classes in the section (eg- kid doe section) the first place winners from that age division classes will return to the ring.
 The Judge will select the champion animal from the line of first place winners.
 Animals are judged on conformation and presentation, awards are not automatic, exhibits must meet minimum standards to achieve these prestigious awards.

-(c) Best of Breed.
-Following the judging of Champion and Reserve for each gender/age group, the Champion Kid, Junior, Senior and Veteran for Wether classes are presented to the Judge.
-One animal is selected as Best of Breed Wether.
-Then the Champion Kid, Junior, Senior and Veteran for Doe and Buck classes are presented and one animal is named Best of Breed.
-Foundation class winners are not eligible.
+(c) Best Gender Breed.
+Following the judging of Champion and Reserve for each gender/age group, the Champion Kid, Junior, Senior and Veteran for that gender are presented to the Judge.
+One animal is selected as Best Doe, Best Buck and Best Wether.
+The Reserve Champion to the animal selected as Best of Gender then enters the line-up and the judge selects the Runner-Up Best of Gender for that Breed section.

 two Best of Breed exhibits are present, then this prestigious award can be bestowed upon the animal that the Judge deems to be the very best animal on the day.
 Each eligible Best of Breed winner will compete.
 One animal from the line-up will be awarded Best in Show, following this award, the judge will select a Runner-Up Best in Show from the remaining Best of Breed animals.

-(e) Most Successful Exhibitor (Automatic entry) POINT calculation
+(f) Most Successful Exhibitor (Automatic entry) POINT calculation (updated 1/1/22)

-– The Exhibitor of the first placed animal in confirmation and presentation related Auxiliary class earns one point (eg best presented, showmanship, udder, head and progeny classes).
+– The Exhibitor of the first placed animal in Auxiliary class earns one point (eg best presented, showmanship, udder, head and progeny classes).

 – The Exhibitor of the Best Udder in Show receives 1 additional point for each other animal in the Best Udder line up (maximum 2 additional points where both other udder classes have a 1st place)